honzo0481/fixwhitespace/README.md

 # trimwhitespace
-trim whitespace a file or files.
+trim whitespace from a file or files in a directory.

+run the tests:
+> docker run -v $pwd --entrypoint python -m pytest /code/tests trimwhitespace

+run the code:
+>